skebinger/MPI_domain_decomposition/README.md

 > **Note:**
 > A setup script `install_pfUnit_MPI.sh` is provided under `./test` to install **pFUnit** using your chosen MPI implementation (currently Intel MPI or OpenMPI).
-> The project uses **FORD** for generating documentation from the proved code.
+> The project uses **FORD** for generating documentation from the provided code.
 I can be easily installed via pip.
 For more detailed installation instructions please visit the respective repository page.

 ---